What is Motivational Interviewing?

 MINT is committed to high standards of training and those of us who offer professional development in MI would be expected to:

-For organisations seeking training for their staff in MI, it is important to consider that MI as a fully utilized, skillful approach cannot easily be acquired in a two day workshop, although some core elements may be.
+For organisations seeking training for their staff in MI, it is important to know that all the skills of MI cannot easily be acquired in a two day workshop, although some core elements may be.
 The preparation leading up to training and support for ongoing practice and development of the skills are important factors in effective acquisition of MI skills.

 MINT is committed to high standards of training and those of us who offer professional development in MI would be expected to: